How to Choose Fruit Trees to Plant: Climate, Varieties & More

 - Raintree Nursery

-Can I grow my tree from seed?
+Can I grow a fruit tree from seed?

 Sure, you can.
 Or at least, you can try… But let’s clarify a few things before you start down that road.
 Unfortunately, the seed and resulting seedling from a given tree doesn’t always “breed true”.
 Meaning, it won’t necessarily have all of the same characteristics of the adult tree the seed came from.
 They may grow very differently, and some may not bear fruit at all!
 Others will be more or less susceptible to disease than the parent.
 This is typically a result of cross-pollination.
 The seed offspring is a hybrid.